 Did you know that honey has anti-bacterial properties and is rich in antioxidants?

-Honey can be a great skincare item to use especially if you have acne-prone skin, as it can help calm down your skin and give it the TLC it deserves.
+Honey can be a great skincare item to use, especially if you have acne-prone skin.
+Applying honey to the face can help calm down breakouts and give your skin the TLC it deserves.

 3. Fight the common cold

-Simply putting a spoonful of Ontario Tech honey in a cup of herbal tea will do wonders for your cold.
+Simply putting a spoonful of Ontario Tech honey in a cup of herbal tea can do wonders for your cold.

-I hope that after reading this post I have convinced you to buy a jar of honey for yourself 🍯 If you want to learn more about the different sustainability initiatives hosted on our campus, check out our Go Green website.
+I hope that after reading this post I have convinced you to buy a jar of honey for yourself. 🍯